9. Best Practices: Go Live

 3. Start with hidden consent layer

 In order to have the automatic crawls running, the CMP code must be implemented into your website.
-While you are in testing mode, you can simply set Menu > CMPs > Edit > GDPR settings > Targeted visitors to "Do not ask any visitor for consent".
+While you are in testing mode, you can simply set Menu > CMPs >Legal settings > GDPR > Consent logic to "Do not allow Opt-in or Opt-out (Layer not visible)".
 This way you can implement the CMP into your page (and capture the live URLs for the automatic crawling), while not showing the consent layer to the visitors.

 4. Testing the functionality